MichiganNLP/task-adaptive_tokenization/README.md

   this script will build a task-adaptive tokenizer and save the newly merged vocab file into the output

-# task-adaptive tokenization
+# Project Reproducing
 ## download data
 ./data/PsyQa/loading_script.py will automatically prepare dataset we need.
 You usually just need this script.

-## setup the environment
+## setting up the environment
 You may need two environments to run: open and follow the following command in ./install.sh